Inventory Management and Demand Planning: Overview

 Forecasting and demand planning tools are widely available and many ERP systems have demand planning features.
 However, forecasting software alone is unlikely to provide the hoped-for improvements.
 To be really successful it must be linked into a recognised company-wide process of sharing information and joint decision making.
 So, in order to implement demand planning into a business there are a number of prerequisites:

 - Defined responsibilities tied to performance incentives

 - Forecasting tool (and training) and appropriate links/interfaces

-On a periodic – usually monthly – basis, the demand forecasting and management process should be completed making it part of the normal month-end closing schedule.
+On a periodic basis, the demand forecasting and management process should be completed as part of the month-end closing schedule.
 There are three phases:-

 - Produce a statistical demand forecast based on known history and existing assumptions.
 Commercially available tools exist to calculate the best forecast available based on past history, combined with the known effect of forthcoming events e.g. new product launches, production issues, holiday periods, etc.